 I hope you enjoy reading this blog post.
 If you want to do my course on how to homeschool, click here.

-Just so you know, I’m not an affiliate with Starfall.
-I am just interested in the program, and so I’m writing this comprehensive Starfall review.
+NB: I’m not an affiliate with this company.
+I am interested in the program, so I’m writing this comprehensive Starfall review.